 For me, it used to be mornings.
-When I was getting ready for work is when I let my ,mind wander around thinking all sorts of toxic rubbish.
+When I was getting ready for work, I let my mind wander around thinking all sorts of toxic rubbish.

 I would imagine arguments with people in my head.
 I would criticize people in my head.
 I could go on!

 Now imagine how letting myself do all of this negative stuff in the morning affected the rest of my day.
 You guessed it.
 It sucked.

 Now I have a strong and positive morning routine (which includes writing in my journal) and I do not allow myself to think toxic thoughts.